unosquare/ffmediaelement/README.md

  - swresample.2.dylib
  - swscale.4.dylib

 Note: when building FFmpeg locally, compiled libraries are named differently than in the list above.
 E.g. `avcodec.57.dylib` is actually named `libavcodec.57.89.100.dylib`.
 To properly load libraries, copy and rename each library to match the format in the list above.

-In the sample macOS application, FFmpeg folder is configured to use `~/ffmpeg` in the following line of code:
+In the sample MacOS application, the FFmpeg folder is configured to use `~/ffmpeg` in the following line of code:

 ```csharp
 Path.Combine(Environment.GetFolderPath(Environment.SpecialFolder.UserProfile), "ffmpeg");